One Badge. One City. One Team.

 The Bellevue Police Department is a growing law enforcement agency with many exciting job opportunities.
 A career with the Bellevue Police is challenging, yet very rewarding.
 As a Bellevue police officer, you will deal with a variety of people and cultures as you work to keep Bellevue one of the safest cities in the Pacific Northwest.
 Learn more about us and Bellevue in the recruiting video below, then apply and accept the challenge to protect this city.

-The Bellevue Police Department serves a population of 136,000 in a roughly 33-square mile area.
-The city is bordered by Kirkland and Redmond to the north, Renton and Newcastle to the south, Issaquah to the east and Clyde Hill, Medina and Mercer Island to the west.
+The Bellevue Police Department serves a population of approximately 150,000 in a roughly 33-square mile area.
+The city is bordered by Kirkland and Redmond to the north, Renton and Newcastle to the south, Issaquah to the east, and Clyde Hill, Medina and Mercer Island to the west.

 After two to three years of service, officers may be eligible to apply for specialties, depending on the position.
 Service time at other departments may be considered after the probationary period is passed.